content-left-bg.png

 Successful teachers define, teach, reteach and model the expected behaviours.
 They provide regular opportunities for students to practise the expected behaviours in the settings in which they will be used.
 They also actively supervise students, promote the expected behaviour, prevent and correct inappropriate behaviour and acknowledge positive behaviour continuously.

 Providing students with positive reinforcement for expected behaviours is one of the quickest and easiest ways to improve classroom behaviour and develop a positive classroom environment.
-Everyone needs positive feedback to learn and maintain a behaviour or skill.
+Everyone needs positive and timely feedback to learn and maintain a behaviour or skill.
 Behaviour is reinforced when we are provided with something we value following a desired behaviour.
-This may be verbal praise, non-verbal acknowledgement, earning of tokens, provision of tangible rewards, or opportunities to perform a task or participate in an activity.
+This may be verbal praise or non-verbal acknowledgement, possibly accompanied with earning of tokens, provision of tangible rewards or opportunities to perform a task or participate in an activity.

 Examples of reinforcement systems in PBL schools